chrisdiana/pyfu/README.md

 # pyfu

+> Run and debug Python functions from CLI

-> A small utility for running Python functions from command line
+Pyfu is a small utility for running Python functions from command line.
 With pyfu you can run functions from CLI on standard Python packages and modules without any additional packages or dependencies.

 ### How to use